“Shouldn’t the Captain of the Guards be out…guarding…something?”

 “What is going on?”

 “Lorien has business outside of our lands.
 Ajie will be accompanying her.
 Would you have her leave the Northern Realm in flowing, silver-scrolled gown and slippers?”

 He grinned at Lorien, and he winked at her.
-He was tall and strong.
-His long, white hair, the only testimony to his age, shined in the moonlight on the open terrace.
+He was tall and strong; and, his long, white hair, the only testimony to his age, shined in the moonlight on the open terrace where he stood.
 Lorien found herself fighting the urge to hide in the protective fold of his arms, but the feeling was fleeting, quickly replaced by her curiosity regarding the events soon to unfold.

 “I would not have her LEAVE the safety of the Northern Realm at all.
 I would certainly not allow her to run wild in the night like a common guard.
 She is the daughter of the Great King!”